 The parish staff monitors warnings from the National Weather Service.
 Please refer to our Home Page or local news stations for cancellations.

 Contact 911 emergency services, if needed.
 Staff, Ushers and Greeters are the designated individuals who are trained and certified to administer CPR.

-For any incidents/injures on the property, please contact Katie Waltke in the Parish Office.
+For any incidents/injuries on the property, please contact Katie Waltke in the Parish Office.
 An Investigation Report will need to be completed immediately.